brainstormforce/astra-sites/readme.txt

 == Changelog ==

 v2.6.0 - 17-February-2021
 - New: Added the single pages and blocks for the Gutenberg.
+Read more https://wpastra.com/docs/import-gb-pages-patterns/

 v2.5.1 - 1-February-2021
 - Improvement: Improved the admin notice first view logic.